infraspecdev/infraspec.dev/content/blog/argo-rollout-aws-alb.md

 ## Root Cause

-When we analyze the AWS ALB controller logs, we get to know that an **update operation** request was received at almost the same time.
+When we analyse the AWS ALB controller logs, we get to know that an **update operation** request was received at almost the same time.
 However, the actual **ModifyRule** action to change weight was triggered only after about 1 minute and 10 seconds.
 Ultimately, the problem seems to be that there is a time difference between the lb-controller's update operation request for weight change and the actual lb-listener rule modification API.

 We discovered that our use of **dynamicStableScale** caused older replica sets to scale down before the traffic shift from the load balancer.
 This created a lag between the canary weight change and the actual traffic switch from the load balancer, leading to problems.
 Similar to this, one issue is raised [here](https://github.com/kubernetes-sigs/aws-load-balancer-controller/issues/3588).